nrkno/sofie-core/packages/documentation/docs/for-developers/contribution-guidelines.md

 ### Updating Dependencies​
 When updating dependencies in a library, it is preferred to do so via `yarn upgrade-interactive --latest` whenever possible.
 This is so that the versions in `package.json` are also updated as we have no guarantee that the library will work with versions lower than that used in the `yarn.lock` file, even if it is compatible with the semver range in `package.json`.
 After this, a `yarn upgrade` can be used to update any child dependencies

-Be careful with bumping across major versions.
+Be careful when bumping across major versions.

 Also, each of the libraries has a minimum nodejs version specified in their package.json.
 Care must be taken when updating dependencies to ensure its compatibility is retained.